-If you die during the first five years of pension, and prior to age 75, a lump sum will be payable.
-The lump sum will be calculated as the value of the first five years' worth of pension payments, minus the payments you actually received before your death.
+If you die during the first five years of receiving your pension, and prior to age 75, a lump sum will be payable.
+The lump sum will be calculated as the value of the first five years' worth of pension payments after you became entitled to receive the pension minus the payments you actually received before your death (excluding increases after the date of your death).
+However, if you surrendered part of your pension in order to provide an extra survivor's pension, this surrender will be ignored for the purposes of calculating your lump sum.